 The wind data are obtained from the MERRA Data Assimilation System 2-Dimensional atmospheric single-level diagnostics.
 That is time averaged single-level at the native resolution.
 It is a history file that is produced from the GCM during the corrector segment of the IAU cycle.
 The spatio temporal resolution for this data respectively is: 0.5 ° x 0.667 ° and 1 hour.

 The same data-base gives us the specific humidity in 3 levels of pressure: 850, 500 and 250hpa.
-But it is reanalysis from different sensors thus it would cause the same error issues that existed in the lagrangien tendencies from the recent researches using MIMIC morphing.
+But it is reanalysis from different sensors so the purity of a single consistent observational estimate from SAPHIR may help assist interpretation.

 Method:

-The advection method is almost like TPW-MIMIC (wimmers and Velden 2010) but the algorithm is manipulated to adopt to our goal.
-The used tracer in this study is Relative Humidity.
-In the MIMIC it is assumed that the tracer pattern evolution relies solely on background wind between two consequent observation and no other thing affects it.
+The advection method is almost like TPW-MIMIC (Wimmers and Velden 2010) but the algorithm is manipulated to adopt to our goal.
+The used tracer in this study is Relative Humidity, since saturation humidity is almost constant in horizontal space and time within the tropics.
+In the MIMIC it is assumed that the tracer pattern evolution relies solely on advection by the wind between two consequent observation and no other thing affects it.
 The set of SAPHIR scans through time during one orbit of the satellite will be referred as a “swath” hereafter.
 Figure .. shows a simple swath of the SAPHIR .
 Each swath file has about 1400 (it could be 100-200 more or less) scans across the longtitude each of them containing 130 footprints.

 The first step was to create two little codes in order to obtain the MERRA wind reanalysis available in netCDF format and SAPHIR data with HDF5 format relating to 500hpa layer.
 Then attribute them desired format especially for time dimension, rendering them compatible for our program and convert both in Matlab format.